 - What problem(s) will you solve with your business idea?
 Do they exist, or are they your imagination?
 Seek validation.

 - Is it only you who sees them as problems or do others also do?
 Think of the methods you will use to find out

 - If others see them as problems even, who is affected and how?
 Think of whom is likely to buy your solution and the places they would hang out

 - If the affected exist, how are they surviving with those problems? – Think alternative solutions to the issues you are trying to solve, and how you will find out if they are available.

 - Are the survival methods they use good enough to keep them silent? – Think of the sources or platforms your targeted audience will use to report their problems.

-Alright, you’ve got the hang of how the traditional niche research approach works.
-But hang on, you know that two people can try to find answers to the same questions but end up with different search outcomes, right?
-You need to know the research techniques that work, something you can master through practise, observation or learning if you’re not a natural detective.
-Head over there for some brilliant practical online research techniques, you will find in this book.
+Since you’ve got the hang of how the traditional niche research approach works, you know that two people can try to find answers to the same questions but end up with different search outcomes.
+It’s vital to know the research techniques that work, something you can master through practise, observation or learning to master applicable online manual research techniques.

-Sometimes you do not need to rely on the answers you get when asking direct research questions.
-I have heard that one should believe people’s actions, not what they say.
+Sometimes it’s best not to rely on the answers you get when asking direct research questions.
+I’ve heard that one should believe people’s actions, not what they say.
 Therefore;

 Refine your niche ideas to find relevant niche markets using keywords